digitallinguistics/digitallinguistics.github.io/README.md

 Be sure to check out the [DLx Blog][18] for all the latest DLx updates!

 ## Contributing
 Interested in contributing to a DLx project?
-Awesome! :star2: Be sure to check out the [General Contributing Guidelines][17].
+Thank you!
+You're awesome! :star2: Check out the [General Contributing Guidelines][17] to get started.
+Also be sure to read the DLx [code of conduct][19].

 ## Website
 Check out the [DLx website][12] for general information about Digital Linguistics and its various projects.